-At the south end of Eaglewatch Lake, a small constructed wetland is known as Sperger wetland, with an agreement in place with Centennial Water to release surplus water from the Reservoir Pump Station into the wetland then into Eaglewatch.
-This flow varies on the time of year, and helps maintain wetland plant diversity.
+At the south end of Eaglewatch Lake, a small, constructed wetland is known as Sperger wetland, with an agreement in place with Centennial Water to release surplus groundwater that would flood the underground Reservoir Pump Station into the wetland then into Eaglewatch.
+This flow varies on the time of year and helps maintain wetland plant diversity.